mgczarnievicz/vanilla-quiz-app/README.md

 ## Overview

-The **CSS Quiz App** is a project from the Web Development Bootcamp at Spiced Academy.
-This repository showcases **Project 1** and **Project 2**, which focus on building and enhancing a mobile-first web application.
+The **Vanilla Quiz App** is a project from the Web Development Bootcamp at Spiced Academy.
+This repository showcases **Part 1** and **Part 2** of a mobile-first quiz application, built with plain HTML, CSS, and JavaScript.

+This is the **foundational solution** — the implementation that every student is expected to reach.
+Pages are structured in HTML and enhanced progressively with JavaScript, making it the ideal starting point to understand how the pieces of a web app fit together before moving to more dynamic approaches.

 Each part is available in its respective branch:

 - **Part 1**: Build the basic layout of a mobile quiz app.
 - **Part 2**: Expand functionality, including saving quiz data to local storage.